fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 **Test your deployement**

-Open your browser and navigate to the IP you took note and the port you've also took note:
+Finally, open your browser and navigate to the IP:port you've obtained in the previous 2 points.